dbochicchio/vera/VirtualDevices/README.md

 ### RGB(CCT) Lights
 - Upnp Device Filename/Device File: D_DimmableRGBLight1.xml
 - Upnp Implementation Filename/Implementation file: I_VirtualRGBW1.xml

+### Heater
+- Upnp Device Filename/Device File: D_Heate11.xml
+- Upnp Implementation Filename/Implementation file: I_VirtualHeater1.xml

+The device will emulate a basic Heater, and turn on or off the associated device, translating this actions to a virtual thermostat handler.
+Temperature setpoints are not supported.

 ### Configuration
 All devices are auto-configured.
 At its first run, the code will create all the variables and set the category/sub_category numbers, for optimal compatibility.